dmp267/eigenda-exploration/holesky/README.md

     ```
         eigenlayer operator keys list
     ```
-    3. Obtain at least 1 holETH from a [faucet](https://docs.eigenlayer.xyz/eigenlayer/restaking-guides/restaking-user-guide/stage-2-testnet/obtaining-testnet-eth-and-liquid-staking-tokens-lsts#obtain-holesky-eth-aka-holeth-via-a-faucet) and transfer to the address from step 2
+    3. Obtain at least 1 HolETH from a [faucet](https://docs.eigenlayer.xyz/eigenlayer/restaking-guides/restaking-user-guide/stage-2-testnet/obtaining-testnet-eth-and-liquid-staking-tokens-lsts#obtain-holesky-eth-aka-holeth-via-a-faucet) and transfer to the address from step 2
     4. Run the command below and provide details from step 2 as well as an RPC URL from [here](https://chainlist.org/chain/17000) or the one added to Metamask above
     ```
         eigenlayer operator config create